bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 They feel like some combination of power tools for the network-wise and features that may be drifting into cruft.
 * Next I played some with setting up `dhclient` in the BOTTLE to effectively post-configure its network stack to see SENTRY as the gateway, but this seemed to get stuck with 'combativeness' between my networking and `podman`'s own.
 My test BOTTLEs didn't behave uniformly with this, though some progress.
 I posited I was getting bitten by network config race conditions involved in booting a container in one network environment then operating it in another.
 After all, I want to work with stock BOTTLEs, not ones I intimately reconfigure.
 * Then, I had some success elevating the privileges of the BOTTLE container to allow it to manipulate the network stack.
 A simple post-startup `ip route` and nameserver revision started working, but I was having misgivings about elevating privileges for a BOTTLE.
-The suspicion of network race conditions lingered (I'm not going to get into the necessary mechanics for stabilizing eth0/eth1 container network assignment 😊) so I didn't dig in.
+That plus the suspicion of network race conditions lingered (I'm not going to get into the necessary mechanics for stabilizing eth0/eth1 container network assignment 😊) so I didn't dig in.
 * My most recent approach was to try and re-assign the SENTRY IP address after SENTRY startup but before BOTTLE startup to emplace SENTRY as the gateway, but that failed when arps communicated the wrong MAC address even after.
 I went far down the rabbit hole of `podman machine` network namespace `tcpdump` study (my laptop is windows) to figure this out.
 Claude was ready to guide me attempting unsolicited arp cache poisioning pieces but that felt literally and figuratively gratuitous, as well as fragile.
 I want this project to work well inside and outside of a `podman machine` after all.
 * At this point I enlisted ChatGPT for fresh ideas: it suggested manipulating CNI to more correctly emplace SENTRY as the gateway container with some deft customizations of a `podman` default CNI `conflist`.
-While exploring this approach, I learned that `podman` is moving away from CNI and towards 'netavark' which does not seem known to the AIs yet.
+While exploring this approach, I learned that `podman` is moving away from CNI and towards 'netavark'.
 I studied other container runtimes for stable future-proof CNI environments, from a locally managed `containerd` to a CRI-O.
 However, I think people who might want to use my open source system will want the full 'desktop' feature set absent from CRI-O and other kubernetes spawn.

 Finally, thank you `podman` maintainers for an amazing project!
-I'm not averse to attempting an implementation PR, once we scrub this concept against your long term visions.
+I'm not averse to attempting an implementation PR, once we scrub this concept for compatibility with your long term visions.

 Thoughts?